Lef-F/shellcursive/README.md

+# shellcursive ⛏️

-# shellcursive: Apply CLI commands to ALL the folders you like 🌈
+> Apply CLI commands to ALL the folders you like 🌈

 Has this ever happened to you?